danny00747/tfe-report/src/09_security.md

 \rightline{{\rm --- From Spring Security in Action Book}}
 \end{figure}

-Figure 7 demonstrates steps that executed to authenticate a user in this application.
+Figure 7 demonstrates steps that executed to authenticate a user on the backend level.
 Obviously there is a lot of things going on under the hood during the authenticating process, but the details of the latter are out of scope of this report.